FREQUENTLY ASKED QUESTIONS

 Q: Our shelter euthanizes, but we don’t put an exact euthanasia date on each animal.
 Can we still use this site for our dogs?

-Q: What does this cost the shelter?
+Q: What does this service cost the shelter?

 Q: Who started the site?